-With generous purchase rebate programs, low or non-existent maintenance costs, inexpensive charging (compared to the cost of gasoline), and lack of air-polluting emissions, electric vehicles (EVs) are an especially attractive choise for those in low-income communities.
+With generous purchase rebate programs, low or non-existent maintenance costs, inexpensive charging (compared to the cost of gasoline), and lack of air-polluting emissions, electric vehicles (EVs) are an especially attractive choice for those in low-income communities.
 However, not enough people are aware of the benefits and many mistakenly believe that the cost of an EV is out of reach.
 Acterra provides EV workshops, webinars, and “ride-and-drive” events in low-income communities to ensure that everyone knows how cost-effective it can be to drive an EV.

-Other Climate-Resiliency Outreach Initiatives
+Past Climate-Resiliency Outreach Initiatives

-We are conducting educational outreach and capacity building, along with Resilient By Design, on the permanent effects of sea-level rise in the South Bay.
+We conducted educational outreach and capacity building, along with Resilient By Design, on the permanent effects of sea-level rise in the South Bay.
 It's easy to think of sea level rise flooding as an all-or-nothing scenario – sea level rises, people have to get out, right?
 Not necessarily!
 The short film from James Corner Field Operations shows some exciting possibilities.